ParkourGirl7/FlappyChicken/README.md

 ## How to Play

 ### Getting Started

+#### Option 1: Direct File Opening (Simplest)
 1. Open `flappy-bird.html` in your web browser
 2. The game will start automatically
 3. Your chicken will begin falling due to gravity

+#### Option 2: Local Development Server (Recommended)
+1. Open terminal in the project directory
+2. Run: `python3 -m http.server 8000`
+3. Open your browser and go to: `http://localhost:8000/flappy-bird.html`
+4. The game will start automatically
+5. Your chicken will begin falling due to gravity

+#### Option 3: Using npm (if you have Node.js)
+1. Install Node.js if you haven't already
+2. Run: `npm start`
+3. The game will open in your default browser

 ### Controls
 - **Click** anywhere on the game screen to make the chicken flap